“The richness I achieve comes from Nature, the source of my inspiration.” -Claude Monet

 I first had the pleasure of meeting Faith Dionne, the owner of JAZ Spirits in Portland, OR in 2018 over a Sunday morning brunch, about 2 years after she founded her craft distillery in 2016.
 Faith shared her story of growing up as a young girl in Southeast Alaska and how her time in nature foraging with her Mother instilled a lifelong passion for days spent in the forest.
 Faith still enjoys the seasonal ritual of searching for mushrooms, fiddleheads, berries and spruce tips hidden in the forest, and now it has another purpose, some of these forest treasures are used to infuse her spirits.

-Incorporating woodsy influences into her craft spirits is what drew me to ask Faith if she would like JAZ Spirits to be part of the cocktails and recipes for the June launch of The Drink In Life Book Club.
+Incorporating woodsy influences into her craft spirits is what drew me to ask Faith if she would like JAZ Spirits to be part of the cocktails and recipes for the June launch of The Drink In Life Books.
 Gin plays a part in the title we are reading, The Guernsey Literary and Potato Peel Pie Society, and Faith’s wonderful Gin Spirits blend perfectly with the book’s character Isola and how she infused her gins with things found in nature and in the garden.

 Faith Dionne seen on the left (Photo Credit: JAZ Spirits)